Irvine Valley College is a community college that serves over 15,000 students each year located in California south of Los Angeles.

-Open campuses attract pedestrian traffic and vehicle traffic from off campus, making it difficult to set up and control anything close to a secure perimeter.
-This opportunity often turns criminal and is exploited with car break ins, hit and runs, bicycle theft and personal assault.
+Open campuses attract pedestrian traffic and vehicle traffic from off-campus, making it difficult to set up and control anything close to a secure perimeter.
+This opportunity often turns criminal and is exploited with car break-ins, hit and runs, bicycle theft, and personal assault.
 Video security is a powerful tool and one the IVC Police Department used, however many of the trouble spots are outdoors in secluded areas.
 Parking lots being a specific trouble spot and one that most often had zero fiber or cable connectivity.
-Other outside areas such as parks and plazas also lack power and connectivity, be it fiber or cable, necessary for video cameras.

-Running new fiber even when the disruption associated with trenching was viable, was still very expensive and not in the budget.
+Running new fiber was still very expensive and not in the budget.
 The school, specifically the campus police, were searching for a way to expand the video security network, do it quickly, and do it at a cost they could afford.

 After careful consideration of the performance requirements (high capacity, low latency) the school deployed a 60GHz mmWave wireless network by Siklu.
 The 60GHz band was chosen partly to ensure no interference issues common with 5GHz outdoor networks, as well as providing a multi-gigabit network that could handle the future expansion of cameras and/or applications.